Ward LaFrance Truck Corporation: History and trucks

-Ward LaFrance built tank wreckers for the US military, vans for United Parcel Service, over-the-road tractors, cement trucks, dump trucks, chassis for buses and trolleys, and armored cars.
+Ward LaFrance (along with Kenworth) built tank wreckers for the US military (the M1 and M1A1), as well as 6x4 and 6x6 load-bearing trucks.
+They also built vans for United Parcel Service, over-the-road tractors, cement trucks, dump trucks, chassis for buses and trolleys, and armored cars.
+From 1975 to 1977 they produced the M746 Heavy Equipment Transport System for the military.